These 30 simple tips will turbocharge your diet, workout, weight loss, and life! Do one every day for one month to feel healthier than ever.

 11 of 30All photos

 Trying to decide what you're going to eat in the morning while you're rushing to get out the door is a recipe for diet disaster.
 Take 10 minutes tonight to plan out all your breakfasts for the week.
-Having a weekly nutrition plan will exponentially increase your likelihood of following through and eating breakfast every morning.
+Having a weekly nutrition plan will increase your likelihood of following through and eating breakfast every morning.
+(The 30-Day Meal Prep Challenge covers all the basics.)

 Day 12: Continue to Challenge Your Body